amanijam/ECSE316_A2/README.md

 ## Note
 We wrote and tested our program using Python version 3.

+Our program uses the following libraries: numpy, cv2, matplotlib, scipy.

 ## Files in our submission
 * ECSE316_Assignment2_Report.pdf (Report)